18F/health-tracking-course/collections/_rubric/pf-medium-1.md

 **YOU BROKE IT!**

 Just kidding.
 What you're looking at is JSON, or the JavaScript Object Notation format.
-It is probably not how an enterprise data system would export data, but it is a common interchange format for small amounts of data on the internet.
+It is probably not how a MES system would export data, but it is a common interchange format for small amounts of data on the internet.
 Trello makes it possible to quickly and easily see the underlying data that is used to create a board.

 This also means that we can write code that interacts with that data.